webforj/webforj-documentation/docs/components/splitter.md

 ### Cleaning the state

-To programmatically remove the saved state to revert the `Splitter` back to default settings/dimensions, call the `cleanState()` method to remove any saved state data related to the `Splitter` component from the local storage of the web browser.
+To programmatically revert the `Splitter` back to default settings and dimensions, call the `cleanState()` method to remove any saved state data related to the `Splitter` component from the local storage of the web browser.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples/SplitterAutoSave?'